dapotter/2020-campaign/README.md

 # 2020-campaign
-Scraping some 2020 presidential race metrics and plotting them.
+Scraping some 2020 presidential race metrics (betting odds and donor counts) and plotting them.
+Planning some forecasting and looking for correlations between disparate metrics.